U.S. Route 30 in Pennsylvania: Pittsburgh to Breezewood

 US 30 leaves the Laurel Highlands region as it crosses into Bedford County and reaches the summit of Allegheny Mountain, where it turns north-northeast and begins to descend the mountain.
-The road makes a hairpin turn to the southeast and winds east, coming to an eastbound truck brake check station as it continues to descend.
+The road makes a hairpin turn to the southeast, then winds east, coming to an eastbound truck brake-check station as it continues to descend.
 The route heads east-northeast and enters Schellsburg, where US 30 becomes Pitt Street and crosses PA 96.

 Upon leaving Schellsburg, the road becomes the Lincoln Highway again and passes north of Shawnee State Park, curving southeast and then east.
 The route passes under the Pennsylvania Turnpike (I-70/I-76) before intersecting the eastern terminus of PA 31.

 US 30 heads east-northeast a short distance to the south of the Pennsylvania Turnpike and reaches a junction with the eastern terminus of PA 56 before it curves southeast and crosses the Raystown Branch Juniata River in Wolfsburg.
 The route runs south and comes to an intersection with the western terminus of US 30 Bus., at which point US 30 becomes a four-lane freeway that bypasses Bedford to the north.

 US 30 heads southeast and reaches a cloverleaf interchange with the US 220 freeway.
 The freeway crosses the Raystown Branch Juniata River and runs to the north of the river, passing over US 220 Bus.
 The route leaves Bedford and crosses the river again before it comes to a westbound exit and eastbound entrance with the eastern terminus of US 30 Bus., where the freeway section ends and US 30 becomes the four-lane divided Lincoln Highway.